Silverface Amp Modifications

 3-Way Negative Feedback Switch

-Silverface amps use a crap ton of negative feedback which is the main reason they stay so clean until very high volume.
+Silverface amps use a crap ton of negative feedback which is one reason they stay so clean until very high volume.
 They use an 820 ohm negative feedback (NFB) resistor to control the level of feedback.
 The reissue 68 Custom Deluxe Reverb cuts NFB in half by using a double size 1.5k NFB resistor.

 I like to use a 3-way ON/OFF/ON SPDT mini switch to give you: Normal/None/Light negative feedback (silverface 820 ohm/5E3 Deluxe disconnected/68 CDR 1.5k).
 The center disconnected setting gives you a 5E3 Deluxe kind of vibe with early dirt and a lazy transition from clean to distortion.
 Feel free to tweak the resistor values, you may like even less NFB than the 68 CDR's 1.5k resistor so try a 2.2k resistor instead.
+As you reduce NFB you will increase the amp's audible hiss which is a common complaint about the 68 Custom Deluxe Reverb.

 The NFB switch fundamentally changes the clean and overdrive tone of the amp.
 Playability and touch sensitivity are also changed in all three positions.
 This is a great modification and will really make the amp more versatile.